-- Undergraduate degree:

-Preferably in education or

-in a discipline related to a

-content area of teaching

-that is applicable to primary

-or secondary education.

-- Graduate Record Examination (GRE®)

-- The applicant's history, including length of teaching experience, skills, and evidence of content knowledge (for applicants seeking admission at the secondary level) will be assessed at the time of admission to determine admission eligibility and whether certain courses could be waived.
-If waived, the student will be required to take the alternative course as indicated by the Dean.
+- Undergraduate degree: Preferably in education or in a discipline related to a content area of teaching that is applicable to primary or secondary education. - Graduate Record Examination (GRE®) - including length of teaching experience, skills, and evidence of content knowledge (for applicants seeking admission be assessed at the time of admission to determine admission eligibility and whether certain courses could be waived.
+If waived. the student will be required to take the alternative course as indicated by the Dean.